MaastrichtU-IDS/translator-openpredict/README.md

 ### Run the API ⚙️

-The API can be run different ways:
+The API can be started in different ways:

 #### Option 1: Run from the command line